csquared/checkcheckit/README.md

 ### `list` the checklists

+`checkcheckit` works with a normal filename.

-`checkcheckit` assumes a home directory of ~/checkcheckit
+However, it also assumes a home directory of ~/checkcheckit

-In that directory are folders for your organizations, groups, etc.
+In that directory are folders for your organizations, groups, etc so you can start them by name.

 In those folders are your checklists.